 Getting professional help is not a sign of weakness!
 Vulnerability is not for wimps.
 In fact, it takes real strength and courage to ask for help.
 Weakness is hiding, pretending, not dealing with your issues, and not asking for help when it’s needed.
 If you want to be a better version of you then working with a trained women’s therapist will help you to get past your stuck areas and reach a new level of growth.

 I’m not sure what to expect.

 No problem.
-Just call Crossroad’s Counseling at 623-680-3486 or text us at 623-688-5115. and ask to speak with one of our women’s counselors for a 20 minute complementary phone consultation.
+Just call Crossroad’s Counseling at 623-680-3486 text us at 623-688-5115 or email email@example.com and ask to speak with one of our women’s counselors for a 20 minute complementary phone consultation.
 You can ask all the questions you have and see if we are a good fit for you.
-A location is near your with 3 offices in Valley: Biltmore-Arcadia, North Phoenix-Anthem, and Scottsdale.
+We serve areas of the valley including Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.